Copy of The Witches of Dark Root

 I smile and nod.

-I spy another picture of my dad on the top of the nearest pile.
-I perform a sleight of hand trick and take it, knowing she would never give it up willingly.
-It's mine now.
-I’ve got secrets too.
+of the nearest pile.
+I perform a sleight of hand trick and take it, knowing she

 "But I think my psychiatrist is just going through a mid-life crisis and hates all women," mother continues.
 "He's probably about forty-five.
 You know how men are when they get that age?
 Crazy, all of them.”